Expansive homeomorphisms on complexity quasi-metric spaces: Introduction: where dynamics meets computation

 \subsection{Organisation}

 The paper is organised as follows.
 Section~\ref{sec:quasi-metric} recalls the basic theory of quasi-metric spaces, with examples and motivation.
 Section~\ref{sec:complexity-space} introduces the complexity quasi-metric of Schellekens and establishes its fundamental properties, including several illustrative computations.
 Section~\ref{sec:expansive} defines expansive homeomorphisms in the quasi-metric setting.
 Section~\ref{sec:scaling} introduces the scaling transformation and proves our main expansiveness result.
 Section~\ref{sec:stable-unstable} develops the theory of stable and unstable sets.
 Section~\ref{sec:hyperbolicity} establishes hyperbolicity.
 Section~\ref{sec:hierarchy} connects orbit separation to the time hierarchy theorem.
-Section~\ref{sec:entropy} discusses topological entropy estimates.
-Section~\ref{sec:conclusion} summarises the results and poses open problems.
-All Python implementations and SageMath verification scripts are available in the companion repository (\href{\repourl/tree/main/code}{\texttt{code/}} directory).
+Section~\ref{sec:entropy} treats compact invariant sets and the resulting obstruction to Bowen entropy.
+Section~\ref{sec:conclusion} summarises the results.
+All Python implementations and SageMath verification scripts live in the \href{\repourl}{companion repository} (see the \href{\repourl/tree/main/code}{\texttt{code/}} directory); a list of open problems and directions for future work is maintained alongside the paper in \href{\repourl/blob/main/OPEN-PROBLEMS.md}{\texttt{OPEN-PROBLEMS.md}}.